bptlab/fCM-query-generator/example.md

 To create an author team.
 Authors must register (Fragment _fc_), create teams (Fragment _fd_), and add additional authors to the team (Fragment _fe_).
-Since 'submit paper' changes the state of author team to 'finalized', the team cannot be changed after they have submitted a first paper.
+Since `submit paper` changes the state of author team to `finalized`, the team cannot be changed after they have submitted a first paper.
 However, they can submit multiple papers (even after being finalized, author teams can make submissions).

 Once a paper has been submitted, multiple reviewers can be assigned (Fragment _ff_).